selimslab/selimslab.github.io/_NOTES/arts/philosophy/essays-of-schopenhauer.md

-that he can develop only in the lines laid down for him, as it were, by the conjunctions of the stars: and how the Sybil and the prophets declare that himself a man can never escape, nor any power of time avail to change the path on which his life is cast:—
+that he can develop only in the lines laid down for him, as it were, by the conjunctions of the stars: and how the Sybil and the prophets declare that himself a man can never escape, nor any power of time avail to change the path on which his life is cast

 Wie an dem Tag, der dich der Welt verliehen,
 Dïe Sonne stand zum Grusse der Planeten,
 Bist alsobald und fort und fort gediehen,